jccwm/human-interaction-templates/README.md

 Matthew has attempted to reach out to anyone that inspired a work and asked if they want to be credited publicly in the artifact either by full name or by initials, I pledge to do the same.
 I will default to initials where appropriate.
 PRs, Issues, or emails are always welcome to further attribute past works.

 ## Motivations
-We use a host of Markdown and text-based templates for our work at GitHub.
+We used a host of Markdown and text-based templates for our work at GitHub and I wish to continue that in my adventures post-GH.
 In the spirit of open source for all, and sharing more than just traditional programming language code - I am decidely NOT a developer but I believe documentation and GitHub as a valuable tool for all who collaborate - I am putting this forked work out there for others to see.
 Please feel free to fork and make it your own, if you find the resources as valuable as I have.

 ## Contributions
 I'd welcome any modest enhancements through pull requests, but large-scale changes might be best suited to be implemented in a fork of this repository.